coveooss/terragrunt/README.md

 by assuming a role, the call will fail if the current user does not have a direct access to theses files.

-Moreover, if the user has configured its AWS profile (in .aws/config) to assume a role instead of directly using credentials, terraform would not be able to recognize that configuration and will complain that thre is `No valid credential sources found for AWS Provider`
+Moreover, if the user has configured its AWS profile (in .aws/config) to assume a role instead of directly using credentials, terraform would not be able to recognize that configuration and will complain that there is `No valid credential sources found for AWS Provider`

 ```
 [profile deploy]